top of page

 In the Bible, we are not told whether Peter and Matthew got along.
 We are told that the disciples fought and argued with one another from time to time (e.g. Mark 9:33-34).

-Where did Jesus meet Simon Peter and Andrew?
+Where did Jesus meet Simon Peter and Andrew in the Bible?

 In the Bible, we get two primary accounts of how and where Jesus met Simon Peter and Andrew.
 According to the Gospel of Mark, Simon and Andrew were mending their mets beside the Sea of Galilee when Jesus walked by and called them to follow him (Mark 1:16-20).
 According to the Gospel of John, Andrew met Jesus first, after hearing John's declaration, "Behold the Lamb of God."
 After Andrew spends some time with Jesus, he goes on to introduce Jesus to his brother, Simon (John 1:35-42).